YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies transaction-types for JOURNAL to include or exclude from processing.
 For example, you may use this qualifier to report only on KILL operations to locate possible causes for missing data.

 The transaction-types are SET and KILL and can be negated.
 These types correspond to the M commands of the same names.
-When the transaction-type with a JOURNAL -TRANSACTION is not negated, JOURNAL processes only transactions of the type named (for example, -TRANSACTION=KILL), whereas if it is negated, JOURNAL does not process transactions of the type named (for exmaple, -TRANSACTION=NOKILL).
+When the transaction-type with a JOURNAL TRANSACTION is not negated, JOURNAL processes only transactions of the type named (for example, :code:`-transaction=kill`), whereas if it is negated, JOURNAL does not process transactions of the type named (for exmaple, :code:`transaction=-nokill` ).

 By default, JOURNAL processes transactions, regardless of its type.